Accepting the Musk XPRIZE Carbon Challenge on Behalf of the World's Farmers

 No-till farms hold the potential to become factories of carbon sequestration.
 The most depleted soils have the most to offer because we can bring them back from harmful erosion, poor structure, and diminished biology.
 As we turn them around, each acre can harvest about one ton of carbon dioxide from the atmosphere per year (2-3 ton of CO2 per hectare per year).

-Over time, as soil health improves, these fields will harvest less carbon.
-However, I believe that science and technology will support us in maintaining those magic numbers by creating more efficient crops, perhaps with the new technology of gene editing.
-In the future, we may focus on CO2 harvest efficiency as we determine our seed purchase.
+Over time, as soil health improves, these fields will harvest less carbon. pourtant, I believe that science and technology will support us in maintaining those magic numbers by creating more efficient crops, perhaps with the new technology of gene editing.
+A l'avenir, we may focus on CO2 harvest efficiency as we determine our seed purchase.

 A single farm won’t solve the problem of climate change—but imagine what all of the farms in the world might accomplish, if they were to work together.
-Farmers’ every day actions are uniquely important, and as a collaborative force, they are a force for good.
+Les agriculteurs’ every day actions are uniquely important, and as a collaborative force, they are a force for good.

-The U.S. Geological Survey estimates that there are 4.62 billion acres of land currently under cultivation on the planet.
-Less than 20 percent of them use regenerative practices that include no-till methods of raising crops.
+Les Etats Unis.
+Geological Survey estimates that there are 4.62 billion acres of land currently under cultivation on the planet.
+Moins que 20 percent of them use regenerative practices that include no-till methods of raising crops.

 How much carbon capture might we achieve through agriculture?
 That’s hard to say, as farming conditions vary widely from place to place.
 But we’re probably talking gigatons.